 |Commonwealth Bank||9.9% p.a.–21.24% p.a.||$3 or 3% of the transaction value, whichever is greater|

 |HSBC||21.99% p.a.||The higher of $4 or 3.0% of the total transaction amount|

-* Table details current as of 28 September 2016
+* Table details are current as of 9 September 2019 (excludes business credit card rates and fees).

-This table gives you a clear idea of just how expensive cash advances can be, with most interest rates between 17-21.99% p.a.
-And while the lowest fee is just $2.50, generally you’ll pay a percentage of the total transaction amount, which ranges from 2–3.5%.
-To put that in perspective, if you withdraw $1,000 from an ATM with a Citi or Suncorp credit card, you will pay a fee of $35, and that’s not counting the interest charges.
+This table gives you an idea of how expensive cash advances can be, with most interest rates between 17-21.99% p.a.
+While the lowest fee is just $2.50, generally you’ll pay a percentage of the total transaction amount, which ranges from 2–3.5%.
+To put that in perspective, if you withdraw $1,000 from an ATM with a credit card that charges a 3.5% fee, you will pay a fee of $35 in cash advance fees alone.

-When would I be charged cash advance fees and interest rates?
+When would I be charged a cash advance fee and the cash advance rate?

-Some of the most common transactions that attract fees and rates include:
+Some of the most common transactions that attract cash advance interest rates and fees include:

 - ATM withdrawals.
 Using your credit card to withdraw cash at an ATM attracts cash advance interest and fees.
 ATM fees can apply as well.
 Some credit card companies allow you to preload your own money on your credit card so you can avoid interest and fees when you withdraw cash.

 - Gift cards.
-Using your credit card to buy gift cards is usually defined as a cash advance because the money loaded onto the card is equivalent to cash.
+Using your credit card to buy gift cards can be considered a cash advance because the money loaded onto the card is equivalent to cash.

 - Prepaid cards.
 As a prepaid card gives you access to funds you can use for almost anything, buying or loading money onto one with a credit card will typically attract the cash advance fee and interest charges.